 Not Dependent On The Electricity Grid

 The meaning of living off the grid suggests you operate independently of an organized electrical power grid.
 This may mean you live without electricity.
 Or you depend on a generator (or three.)
-Or that you make your own through alternative energy such as solar or wind.
+Or that you make your own electricity off the grid through alternative energy such as solar or wind.

 Various Degrees of Self-Sufficiency

 The meaning of living off the grid is different for different folks.
 Notably, there are various degrees of self-sufficiency involved.

 Some people think you aren't truly off the grid if you need to buy diesel or propane to run generators or to provide supplementary heat.
 Others say they're off the grid because they're generating solar power with panels on their roofs.
 Yet they have the option to sell the power they generate back to their local power grid.

 If You Need Propane, Oil, or Diesel, Are You Off The Grid?